timothyshull/programming_notes/hardware/digital_design.md

 - other heterogeneous systems can include a mix of traditional cores and specialized hardware
     - floating-point coprocessors are an early example of this
     - early microprocessors did not have space for floating-point hardware on the main chip
-    - today’s microprocessors include one or more floating-point units on chip and are now beginning to include other types of specialized hardware
+    - today's microprocessors include one or more floating-point units on chip and are now beginning to include other types of specialized hardware
         - AMD and Intel both have processors that incorporate a graphics processing unit (GPU) or FPGA and one or more traditional x86 cores on the same chip